jsoderquist/Double_Well_Ehrenfest/README.md

 The code is parallelized through the multipar.py file.
 The results presented in the "images" folder reproduce the ones presented in Fig. S6a and Fig S6b of:

  Hu.
 D., et al. (J. Phys.
 Chem.
 Lett.
 2023, 14 (49), 11208–11216. https://doi.org/10.1021/acs.jpclett.3c02985.)

+ ### How to Change Parameters
+ dynamics.py: change $\omega_c$ values to change data points to use (note: also update plotting_rho.py with the same values of $\omega_c$ but also include an $\omega_c$ of 0) parameters.py: multiply value in $eta_c$ by 0 to simulate outside the cavity.
+Ntraj, cpus, tf, and dtN may also be changed. multipar.py: change NARRAY to str(N-1) where N is the number of jobs desired